 Deciding on lodging can be the first step in planning a major Las Vegas vacation.
 It is important to know where home base is going to be when deciding on activities and transportation.
 Knowing your hotel allows you to gauge distance, availability of transportation options, and cost when deciding on how you are going to get where you are going.

-best hotel deals on our website here)
+(See our source for the best hotel deals on our website here)

 Is Your Lodging Within Walking Distance or Do You Need a Car?